loganvolkers/unstated-retro/README.md

 [unstated-next](https://github.com/jamiebuilds/unstated-next) is great for new containers, but if you've been using [unstated](https://github.com/jamiebuilds/unstated) for awhile, you probably already have some super sticky containers that percolate throughout your code.

-This package seeks to bridge that gap so that you can.
+This package seeks to bridge that gap so that you can gradually migrate child components from `unstated` the new `unstated-next` syntax.
+It aims to be API compatible with `unstated-next`.

-> **If you are working on a new project please use [unstated-next](https://github.com/jamiebuilds/unstated-next).**

 ### Migration From Unstated